 Marcus research spans dynamic contracting, financial intermediation, and international finance.
 His most recent work on financial intermediation analyzes the interplay between financial regulation and risk-taking incentives in the financial sector.
 The corresponding papers are published in top general interest journals (Econometrica) and leading field journals such as the Journal of Economic Theory, the Journal of Financial Economics and the Journal of International Economics.
 The paper “Target revaluation after failed takeover attempts - Cash versus stock” won the 2016 Jensen prize for the best paper published in the Journal of Financial Economics in the areas of corporate finance and organizations (first place).
 Marcus favorite papers are “Impatience versus incentives,” “Only time tell: A theory of deferred compensation,” and “Rating agencies in the face of regulation.”
 He have been a board member of the Finance Theory Group from 2016 to 2018.
 Marcus won the 2017 Poets and Quants “Top 40 under 40” award for professors of world-wide business schools, the 2018 Marianne and Marcus Wallenberg foundation grant (~USD 450k) and the 2018 Riksbankens Jubileumsfonds (~USD 250k).

-Marcus Opp, Bo Becker and Farzad Saidi (2021).
+Marcus Opp, Bo Becker and Farzad Saidi (2022).
 Regulatory forbearance in the U.S. insurance industry: The effects of removing capital requirements for an asset class.
-Review of Financial Studies, Forthcoming
+Review of Financial Studies, vol. 35, pp. 5438-5482

 Marcus Opp, Florian Hoffmann and Roman Inderst (2021).
 Only time will tell: a theory of deferred compensation.
 Review of Economic Studies, vol. 88, pp. 1253-1278